pulumi/docs/content/blog/ask-pulumipus-oct-2019/index.md

 tags: ["Pulumi","questions","support","slack","stack overflow"]
 ---

 Welcome to **Ask Pulumipus**, a monthly series featuring questions and answers from the community.
-Where do these questions come from?
-In addition to [issues](https://github.com/pulumi/pulumi/issues) on Github, questions from [Pulumi Community Slack](https://pulumi-community.slack.com) and Stack Overflow.
+We get questions from many sources including GitHub [issues](https://github.com/pulumi/pulumi/issues), questions from [Pulumi Community Slack](https://pulumi-community.slack.com), and [Stack Overflow](https://stackoverflow.com/questions/tagged/pulumi).
 In this installment, we'll take a look at two of the most popular questions from [Stack Overflow](https://stackoverflow.com/questions/tagged/pulumi).

 And just who is Pulumipus?
 Glad you asked!
-Pulumipus is our platypus mascot in the cloud that inspires us to build applications such as Platypull which automates our build process.
+Pulumipus is our platypus mascot in the cloud that inspires us to build Pulumi.

 ## Getting Secrets with Pulumi